 Because I want a peaceful, kind, loving home.
 And that takes work since we’re a spicy family.
-We have big personalities, big desires to have our voices heard, and apparently a huge need to test limits and boundaries.
+We have big personalities, big desires to have our voices heard, and a huge need to test limits and boundaries.

 Even during a seemingly innocent and sweet moment.

 One night, I pulled my youngest onto my lap to read a book.
 I asked her, “Are you ready for me to read to you?”
 She felt snarky for some reason and replied with a “Yeah.
 Duh, mommy.”

 That amount of sass belongs on TV sitcoms and not coming out of the mouth of a six-year-old who still asks to snuggle me every night before bedtime.

 It had to stop.
 She had to know that I won’t let her talk to me that way.
 So I used our magic phrase.

 The magic phrase we use to change our kids’ attitude problems and why it works:

 Right after my daughter’s sassy little response to “Are you ready for me to read to you?”
 I responded to her nastiness with one simple phrase: